barbararibeiropro/barbararibeiropro/README.md

 ### Hi there 👋 I'm Barbara and I'm an Analysis and System Development's student.

-- 🌱 I’m currently learning AI/Machine Learning.
+- 🌱 I’m currently learning Java.
 - 👯 I’m looking to collaborate as an Intern/Jr Developer with my services for a company/start Up.
 - 😄 Pronouns: Ela/Dela She/Her
 <div style="display: inline_block"><br>